Accessibility for Ontarians with Disabilities Act

-Independence – allowing a person with a disability to do things on their own without unnecessary help, or interference from others.
+Independence – People with disabilities are allowed to do things on their own without unnecessary help or interference from others.

-Equal opportunity – people with disabilities have an opportunity equal to that given to others to access your goods or services.
+Equal opportunity – People with disabilities have an opportunity equal to that given to others to access goods or services.

-If you are not sure about a disability, it’s better to wait until the individual describes their situation to you rather than make your own assumptions.
-Many types of disabilities have similar characteristics and your assumptions may be wrong.
-Respect and courtesy will be your guiding principle
+If unsure about a disability, it is better to wait until the individual describes their situation rather than make assumptions.
+Many types of disabilities have similar characteristics and assumptions may be wrong.
+Respect and courtesy will be the guiding principle.

 |Affirmative Phrases||Negative Phrases|